 This protein pancake recipe is really nice and convenient because you can mix all the dry ingredients ahead of time and just keep it in a sealed jar on the shelf until you are ready to mix in the wet ingredients.
 Makes for a quick breakfast when everyone is trying to get out of the house on time.

 The true test came when my husband gave them a try.
 He is very picky about his pancakes and waffles so I felt super good when he gave them an enthusiastic thumbs up.
 He’s also become a big fan of my Healthy Banana Pancakes and Quinoa Waffles.
 I think I’m on a roll!

 It’s also fun to play around with different flavors to change up your pancake routine.
-Try using a chocolate protein powder and adding some chocolate chips or change up the flavor of the yogurt to one that would complement the banana and vanilla, kind of like a tropical pancake.
+Try using a chocolate protein powder and adding some chocolate chips or change up the flavor of the yogurt to one that would complement the banana and vanilla, kind of like a tropical protein pancake.
 Or maybe even add coconut.
-Just go crazy and make them something you enjoy eating because, after all, that’s what will keep you eating healthy in the long run.
+Just go crazy and make your family something they’ll enjoy eating because, after all, that’s what will keep everyone eating healthy in the long run.

 - 1/2 cup almond flour

 - 1 scoop vanilla whey protein powder

 - 1 teaspoon cinnamon